michaelpq/michaelpq.github.io/_posts/2018-12-28-on-commit-partition.markdown

 is dropped at the end, but that keeps the code logic simple.
-Another thing to be aware of is that this bug fix has only found its way down to Postgres 10, which has added as option PERFORM\_DELETION\_QUIETLY so as the cascading removal of the children does not cause noise NOTICE messages.
+Another thing to be aware of is that this bug fix has only found its way down to Postgres 10, which has added as option PERFORM\_DELETION\_QUIETLY so as the cascading removal of the children does not cause noisy NOTICE messages.
 As nobody has complained about this bug for 15 years, and partitions begin (introduced in v10) are just beginning to get used in applications that's a limitation not worth worrying about.
 Note also that ON COMMIT actions are not inherited